morteng/aitools_server/README.md

 ## Adding a necessary file (needed for Win/linux installs)

-4. Place `model.ckpt` in the base aitools_server directory (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).
+4. Place `model.ckpt` (or better, use sd-v1.5-inpainting.ckpt) in the base aitools_server directory (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).
 5. Run the server from shell with:
 ```bash
 python launch.py --listen --port 7860 --api